-Separated by a narrows where Kirkfield Rd crosses the lake, there are two distinct waterbodies that make up Lake Dalrymple: the "upper lake" is the more southerly portion that drains toward the "lower lake".
+Separated by a narrows where Kirkfield Rd crosses the lake, there are two distinct waterbodies that make up Lake Dalrymple: the "Upper Lake" is the more southerly portion that drains toward the "lower lake".
 The lower lake then drains northward toward the Head River.
-Drainage from Dalrymple Lake eventually flows north of Lake Couchiching eventually discharging into Georgian Bay.
-The upstream catchment area of Lake Dalrymple, as measured from the outlet at the lower lake and includes the lake area is approximately 140 km.
+Drainage from Dalrymple Lake flows north of Lake Couchiching eventually discharging into Georgian Bay.
+The upstream catchment area of Lake Dalrymple, as measured from the outlet at the lower lake, is approximately 140 km2.

 Lake Dalrymple is fairly shallow, with depths in the lower lake ranging from 5 to 10 m (Figure 2.2).
-The upper lake is even more shallow, and as such is mapped as an evaluated Provincially Significant (swamp) Wetland.
-According to the Ministry of Natural Resources and Forestry (MNRF) there are no reported dams within the Lake Dalrymple watershed nor are there any dams downstream of the lake that can influence Lake levels.
+The Upper Lake is even more shallow, and as such is mapped as an evaluated Provincially Significant (swamp) Wetland.
+According to the Ministry of Natural Resources (MNR) there are no reported dams within the Lake Dalrymple watershed nor are there any dams downstream of the lake that can influence lake levels.